Just Who are Bisexual People?

 If you don't associate yourself with these characters, you will likely doubt your sexuality.
 And that's a bad thing.
 TV shows should reflect real-life stories to eliminate gender inequality in the media.
 That's the only right way to support members of the queer community and combat discrimination.

-They Form Negative Attitudes Toward Bisexuals
+They Form Negative Attitudes Toward Bisexuality

 This is one of the reasons why many bisexual people find it challenging to make new friends and ask people of both genders on a date.
 Due to the adverse impact of the media, some straight individuals, as well as queers, avoid making connections with bi people.

 Whether you are a straight person or bi, you may be wondering where you can find a bisexual woman/man to start relationships with.
 Gay guys visit gay bars.
 Lesbians attend lesbian parties.
 And where can you meet a person who is attracted to both genders?
+Not necessarily at any one of these places.

 Tip: Be honest with your bisexual dates.
 Let them know that you previously have had relationships with people of only one gender.
+And explain and describe your reason for wanting to date them.
+You don't want them to make any false assumption.

 Wrapping Up

 What can you do to help bisexual individuals who face discrimination?
 Educate your friends and family about bisexuality and teach them to show respect to all people regardless of their gender.
 Be an example to follow, and your contribution will be highly appreciated.
+You won't necessarily change the world, but you can do your small part.

 Taimi is free to download.
 Taimi Premium subscription provides access to features unavailable or limited in the free version of the app.